chirin1234/chyoa-scraper/README.md

 By default the program stores the exported story in the current directory.
 If an archive file is listed as the `destination-path` (e.g. `.zip`, `.tar.xz`) then the files are stored inside of the specified archive.

+You can also use this to capture just a subtree of a story.
+If you pass the URL of a chapter rather than the story, you will only get chapters that stem from to the end.

 ### API
 You can also use this as a library.
 After adding the directory of this repository to your python path, simply do `import chyoa`.

 The `scraper.Scraper` class: After initialization, invoking `scrape()` with a URL to a CHYOA story will fetch all the webpages of the child chapters until it has a full reconstruction of the story.
 This is then returned to you as a `Story` object.

 The `parser.ChapterParser` class: Use this if you want to only download a particular chapter or want to fetch chapters in some order not supported by `Scraper`.
-Once the parser is initialized, you just call `get_chapter()` and pass a URL.
-Note that this method may return a `Story` object if the chapter is the root in its chain.
+Once the parser is initialized, you just call `get_chapter_fields()` and pass a URL.
+This will return a dictionary of fields that you can use to instantiate a `Chapter` or `Story` object.

 The `story.Chapter` class: Represents a chapter in a story.
 It is mostly a container class, storing it's title, chapter ID, author, the body of the story as HTML, the question, and the possible choices in the form `(id, url)`.